-As an arm of the Judenrat, the Jewish Police formed as a successor to the Polish Police, responsible for maintaining public order in the Jewish ghettos of occupied Europe.1 German policies soon required the Order Police to conduct roundups of Jews for deportation to labor camps and punish those Jews accused of resistance to the occupation.
-As the force's morale deteriorated, its members grew increasingly brutal and corrupt; police officials like Jakub Lejkin, who became Deputy Chief of the Order Service in the Warsaw Ghetto in May of 1942, earned a reputation for cruelty and indifference.
+The Jewish Police were responsible for maintaining public order in the Jewish ghettos of occupied Europe.1 German policies soon required the Order Police to conduct roundups of Jews for deportation to labor camps and punish those Jews accused of resistance to the occupation.
+As the force's morale deteriorated, its members grew increasingly brutal and corrupt.
+Police officials like Jakub Lejkin, who became Deputy Chief of the Order Service in the Warsaw Ghetto in May of 1942, earned a reputation for cruelty and indifference.
 But work in the Jewish Police also yielded privileges, and many who joined hoped that they—and their families—would be able to secure a living and avoid deportation.

 In the summer of 1942, German authorities began an operation to deport hundreds of thousands of Warsaw's Jews to killing centers in occupied Poland.
 Divisions of the Order Service delivered the ghetto's inhabitants to collection points from which most were sent to be gassed in Treblinka.
 Diaries and testimonies recount the ruthless tactics of the policemen: the Order Service used sticks and axes to ensure delivery of their required quota of "heads."
 Many officers ignored exemption papers, preferring instead to pocket bribes.
 Those who exceeded their quotas often "sold" their captives to less successful comrades.